NicholasTMS/TT6L_G4_Requirements_Project/SRS.md

 Diagram](./images/media/image4.png){width="6.268055555555556in"
 height="3.94375in"}

 **Figure 4.2** is the sequence diagram for Login portraying the dialogue among various entities taking part in the logging process, i.e., the Student, Login Page, SSO Module, MMU Online Portal, and Dashboard.
 The process begins with the inputting of the student\'s credentials on the login page, which are verified.
 The alt block is used to verify if the input is complete or not.
 When the input is complete, then the credentials are forwarded to the SSO module, which further passes them to the MMU Online Portal for verification.
 Once a response token is received, access is provided, and the user is redirected to the dashboard or an error page if something goes wrong.
-If there\'s partial input, the system will bypass the authentication call and immediately return with a request for completion of missing fields.
+If there's partial input, the system will bypass the authentication call and immediately return with a request for completion of missing fields.
 This diagram is perfect in specifying data flow and decision-making during the login, and all the various scenarios are covered.

 ##### Activity Diagram